dmbarbour/awelon/AboutAO.md

 ## Multi-Stack Environment

-Just as developers operate on a tacit dictionary, AO words and literals operate on a tacit value.
-The value is structured and can often be understood as modeling an 'environment' for computation - e.g. a stack, or multiple stacks.
-The structure of this environment is determined by convention.
-However, changing convention can be expensive, requiring widespread edits to data shuffling words.
+AO words and literals operate on a tacit value.
+This value is structured as a `(stack * environment)` pair, which allows literals to be added to the stack while keeping the environment in a stable location (e.g. `42 :: (s*e)→((42*s)*e)`).
+The structure of the `environment` value is determined by convention.
+However, changing conventions can require widespread edits to the AO dictionary, so it also tends to be stable.
+In this sense, AO has a 'standard' environment that is implied by the current dictionary.
+Currently, AO has two standard environments:

-Based on a few experiments, I recommend the following as a flexible starting model for most AO systems:

-        (stack * (hand * (power * ((stackName * namedStacks) * ext)))))
+        (stack*(hand*ext))
+        (stack*(hand*(power*((stackName*namedStacks)*ext))))

 * stack - the current stack where operations occur
-* hand - a second stack, used as a semantic clipboard
+* hand - auxillary stack to retain values, used as a semantic clipboard
-* named stacks - act as workspaces, registers, space for extensions area
+* named stacks - collection of stacks to serve as workspaces, registers, etc.
 * stack name - name of current stack, so we can switch workspaces
-* power - block; query for specific caps; source of state, authority, identity
+* power - a block containing `{tokens}` to invoke useful authorities
-* ext - unused, available for future extensions
+* ext - extensions slot, or unit value if not used

-A stack is modeled using pairs, e.g. `(a * (b * (... * 1)))`.

-Traditional stack-based programming occurs on the current stack.
-The extra named stacks can model registers, inventories, or extra workspaces.
-Multiple workspaces are very convenient when modeling complex concurrent workflows - i.e. *one stack per task*.
-The hand enables take, put, copy, paste, and provides a very convenient temporary storage.
+The first environment is common for 'pure' functions, e.g. invoked by the `apply` word.
+The second environment is a proper extension of the first, and includes multiple `(name*stack)` pairs to serve flexible roles: workspaces, registers, inventories, data storage.
+Multiple workspaces can be useful when modeling interaction (with implicit synchronization) between implicitly concurrent behaviors.

+Long term, Awelon project is intended to take this concept much further - modeling a rich, personal user environment with flexible inventories and tools and navigation through workspaces.
+However, that form of environment is only suitable for live programming where users can have continuous visual reminders of structure.
+For an ahead-of-time, textual programming language such as AO, multiple named stacks for global state is near the human limit for complexity.

+## Composition is First Principle

+Composition is a primary principle of Awelon project.
+Composition means we can combine values using a small set of simple, uniform operators, with algebraic closure and other nice compositional (i.e. invariant or inductive) properties.
+Awelon bytecode and AO, however, only offer composition at the low level.
+To achieve it at higher levels, developers must favor working with value types that are, themselves, compositional.
+Some compositional types include:

+* documents
+* diagrams
+* geometries
+* relations/tables
+* matrices
+* grammars
+* constraint models
+* rulebooks
+* scene-graphs
+* streams

-I also recommend that objects on the stack typically be composable structures (documents, diagrams, geometries, tables, matrices, grammars, constraint models, rulebooks, scene-graphs, etc.) or mechanisms to surgically access and manipulate deep structure (e.g. [zippers](http://en.wikibooks.org/wiki/Haskell/Zippers) or [lenses](http://www.cis.upenn.edu/~bcpierce/papers/lenses-etapsslides.pdf)).
+In addition, we can have compositional mechanisms to surgically access and manipulate deep structure of a compositional model, such as [lenses](http://www.cis.upenn.edu/~bcpierce/papers/lenses-etapsslides.pdf) or [zippers](http://en.wikibooks.org/wiki/Haskell/Zippers).

-The powerblock serves as the general-purpose entry point to observe or influence the real world.
-Specific capabilities can be extracted from a powerblock as required, and developers should use specific capabilities when deep enough know what *least authority* actually requires.
-Meanwhile, a powerblock may be forked such that a child - granted to an distrusted subprogram - is restricted based on upstream policies.

-## Expression Problem and Policy Injection

-AO will be pursuing a new, experimental alternative to the configurations problem that supports default implementations, soft constraints, heuristic policy injection, and deep overrides.
-The idea is to leverage dependent types, partial evaluation, and staged constraint solvers to automate a lot of glue-code.

-This is low priority at the moment, but it will eventually have a pervasive impact on the AO programming experience.
-Relevantly, it will serve roles similar to typeclasses and dependency injection frameworks.
+There are many non-compositional models that are common in mainstream programming, such as records and ad-hoc objects.
+Even lists are at best weakly compositional (combining lists is too expensive).
+Developers can model these objects in AO, but it isn't recommended.
+Even if it initially seems a little awkward, moderately inefficient, or distorted in-the-small, finding ways to express problems and solutions compositionally is usually very rewarding in the long run and in-the-large.